Most medication cannot be combined with the plant teachers.

 - First of all, we have guided a lot of people over the years, and experience has shown us that slowing down your lifestyle, reducing stress, eating healthy and nutritious foods and taking good care of your needs, is the best preparation of all.
 Integrating and starting new habits beforehand, will make it much easier to continue with them after the retreat.

 - Fasting for a few days before the retreat can be helpful to become more aware of your food habits and your relationship with food.
-At the same time, we are aware that you have to travel to another country for this retreat and that you also need your energy.
+At the same time we are aware that if you have to travel to another country for this retreat, you also need your energy.
 So please find a good balance that works for you.
 Skipping meat, sugar and coffee for a few days can be a great start.
 Eating lots of vegetables and fruits is a welcome preparation and a nice way to find out how your system responds to this.
 The cleansing of your system is also a way of honoring the plant teachers and will provide easier access into your body.

 - Integrating after the retreat is also important.
 The weeks before and after are as much a part of the process as the retreat itself.
 A lot of people even describe the moment they decided to go to a retreat (without yet signing up), they could feel the process starting in themselves.
 The various methods used as well as the plant teachers can help you expand your consciousness and make you so much more aware of yourself, your patterns, your (unresolved) emotions, your relationships with others, with yourself and what it is to be human.
 In the weeks before, try to become more aware of your patterns, your urges, your emotions, your way of reacting to others.
 Try to notice it without judgment, just observe in a mild way and be more aware of yourself and your surroundings.